Scientific Name: Python bivittatus

 About Burmese Pythons:

-One of the largest species of snakes, Burmese pythons are native to the jungles and marshes of Southeast Asia.
+One of the largest species of snakes, Burmese pythons are native to the jungles and marshes of Southeast Asian countries like Thailand, Myanmar, and Cambodia.
 They are non-venomous and secures its prey through constriction before swallowing it whole.
 Around 2000, the Burmese python became extremely popular within the illegal pet trade.
 Unfortunately, most people were not prepared for the massive size of these snakes and – as a result – many Burmese pythons were lost or released in foreign countries.
 This has been extremely prevalent in the Florida Everglades.
 According to the US government, there are tens of thousands of wild Burmese pythons living in southern Florida today.
 This has had a negative impact on the ecosystem and has led to a massive decline in local animal populations as the pythons have either begun to feed on unsuspecting species and/or compete with local species for resources.

 Did You Know?!